eikek/docspell/website/site/content/docs/joex/file-processing.md

 # Text Analysis

-This uses the extracted text to find what could be attached to the new item.
-There are multiple things provided.
+Finally, the extracted text is analysed to find possible metadata that can be attached to the new item.
+There are two different approaches provided.

+The basic idea here is, that instead of *you defining textual rules* to apply tags and other things, these rules *are found for you* based on what you have provided so far.

-Docspell depends on the [Stanford NLP Library](https://nlp.stanford.edu/software/) for its AI features.
+Docspell relies on the [Stanford NLP Library](https://nlp.stanford.edu/software/) for its AI features.
-Among other things they provide a classifier (used for guessing tags) and NER annotators.
+Among other things they provide a classifier and NER annotators.
 The latter is also a classifier, that associates a label to terms in a text.
-It finds out whether some term is probably an organization, a person etc. This is then used to find matches in your address book.
+It finds out whether some term is probably an organization, a person etc. It tries to “understand” the structure of the text, like verb, nouns and their relation.

-When docspell finds several possible candidates for a match, it will show the first few to you.
-If then the first was not the correct one, it can usually be fixed by a single click, because it is among the suggestions.
+The two approaches used are sketched below.
+They have both advantages and disadvantages and are by default used together.
+However, depending on the document languages, not all approaches are possible.
+They also have different memory footprints, and you might want to disable some features if running on low-end machines.

 ## Classification

-If you enabled classification in the config file, a model is trained periodically from your files.
-This is used to guess a tag for the item for new documents.
+If you enabled classification in the config file, a model is trained periodically from a collective's files.
+Very roughly speaking… this model contains the essence of "patterns" in the text that are likeley related to a tag, a corrpesondent etc.

-You can tell docspell how many documents it should use for training.
-Sometimes (when moving?), documents may change and you only like to base next guesses on the documents of last year only.
-This can be found in the collective settings.
+When a new document arrives, this model is used to ask for what metadata (tag, correspondent, etc) it thinks is likely to apply here.

+Training the model is a rather resource intensive process, but using an existing model is quite cheap and fast.
+A model is trained periodically, the schedule can be defined in your collective settings.
+For tags, you can define the tag categories that should be trained (or that should not be trained).
+Docspell assigns one tag from all tags in a category to a new document.

+Note that tags that can not be derived from the text only, should probably be excluded from learning.
+For example, if you tag all your items with `Done` at some point, it may falsly learn patterns to this tag and tag your new documents with `Done`.

-The admin can also limit the number of documents to train with, because it affects memory usage.
+The admin can also limit the number of documents to train with in the config file to control the memory footprint when training.

+Classification is used in Docspell once for guessing tags and also for finding correspondent and concerned entities.
+For correspondent and concerned entities, the NLP approach is used first and the classifier results then fill missing values.

 ## Natural Language Processing

-NLP is used to find out which terms in a text may be a company or person that is then used to find metadata in your address book.
-It can also uses your complete address book to match terms in the text.
-So there are two ways: using a statistical model, terms in a text are identified as organization or person etc. This information is then used to search your address book.
-Second, regexp rules are derived from the address book and run against the text.
-By default, both are applied, where the rules are run as the last step to identify missing terms.
+NLP is the other approach that works a bit differently.
+In this approach, algorithms are used that find lanugage properties from the given text, for example which terms are nouns, organization or person names etc. This also requires a statistical model, but this time for a whole language.
+These are also provided by [Stanford NLP](https://nlp.stanford.edu/software/), but not for all languages.
+So whether this can be used depends on the document language.
+Models exist for German, English and French currently.

+Then [Stanford NLP](https://nlp.stanford.edu/software/) also allows to run custom rules against a text.
+This can be used as a fallback for terms where the statistical model didn't succeed.
+But it can also be used by itself.
+Docspell derives these rules from your address book, so it can find terms in the document text that match your organization and person names.
+This does not depend on the document language.

+By default, Docspell does both: it first uses the statistical language model (if available for the given language) and then runs the address-book derived rules as a last step on so far unclassified terms.
+This allows for the best results.
+If more than one candidate is found, the "most likely" one is set on the item and others are stored as suggestions.

-The statistical model approach is good, i.e. for large address books.
+The statistical model approach works generally very well, i.e. for large address books.
 Normally, a document contains only very few organizations or person names.
-So it is much more efficient to check these against your address book (in contrast to the other way around).
-It can also find things *not* in your address book.
+So it is more efficient to check these few against your (probably large) address book; in contrast to testing hundreds of company names against a single document.
+It can also find things *not* in your address book (but this is unused in Docspell currently).
 However, it might not detect all or there are no statistical models for your language.
 Then the address book is used to automatically create rules that are run against the document.

-These statistical models are provided by [Stanford NLP](https://nlp.stanford.edu/software/) and are currently available for German, English and French.
-All other languages can use the rule approach.
-The statistcal models, however, require quite some memory – depending on the size of the models which varies between languages.
-English has a lower memory footprint than German, for example.
-If you have a very large address book, the rule approach may also use a lot memory.
+Both ways require memory, it depends on the size of your address book and on the size of the language models (they vary for each language).
 In the config file, you can specify different modes of operation for nlp processing as follows:

 - mode `full`: creates the complete nlp pipeline, requiring the most amount of memory, providing the best results.
-I'd recommend to run joex with a heap size of a least 1.5G (for English only, it can be lower that that).
+I'd recommend to run joex with a heap size of a least 1.4G (for English only, it can be lower that that).
 - mode `basic`: it only loads the NER tagger.
-This doesn't work as well as the complete pipeline, because some steps are simply skipped.
-But it gives quite good results and uses less memory.
-I'd recommend to run joex with at least 600m heap in this mode.
+This doesn't work as well as the complete pipeline, because some NLP steps are simply skipped.
+But it gives quite good results already and uses less memory.
+I'd recommend to run joex with at least 500m heap in this mode.
-- mode `regexonly`: this doesn't load any statistical models and is therefore very memory efficient (depending on the address book size, of course).
+- mode `regexonly`: this doesn't load any statistical models and is therefore much lighter on memory (depending on the address book size, of course).
 It will use the address book to create regex rules and match them against your document.
-It doesn't depend on a language, so this is available for all languages.
-- mode = disabled: this disables nlp processing altogether
+- mode = disabled: this disables nlp processing altogether.
+Then only the classifier is run (unless disabled).

 Note that mode `full` and `basic` is only relevant for the languages where models are available.
 For all other languages, it is effectively the same as `regexonly`.

-The config file allows some settings.
-You can specify a limit for texts.
+The config file allows to specify a limit for texts to analyse in general.
 Large texts result in higher memory consumption.
 By default, the first 10'000 characters are taken into account.

 Then, for the `regexonly` mode, you can restrict the number of address